 - active substances that are still under review by EU as well as active substances that are approved in accordance with the EU Biocidal Products Regulation for the relevant product type.

 Biocidal products that contains active substances that are not approved, nor under evaluation in the EU review program, may not be sold or used.

 In Sweden, authorisation is generally required for a biocidal product that contains active substances that are under evaluation at EU level.
-However, some product types are exempt from the requirement for authorisation, in accordance with the regulations of the Swedish Chemicals Agency (KIFS 2008: 3) on pesticides, as long as the active substances in the products are evaluated at EU level.
+However, some product types are exempt from the requirement for authorisation, in accordance with KIFS 2022:3, as long as the active substances in the products are evaluated at EU level.
 Thus, the exempted products may be sold and used in Sweden without being approved.